dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 ### VIN Scanning

 Every vehicle has its own Vehicle Identification Number (VIN).
 When printing the number on the vehicle, many manufacturers also print a barcode alongside it.
-Customers of your website can scan the barcode to save time and avoid misspelling and quickly start using the service you provide, such as registering for an insurance claim or looking up vehicle information like maintenance records, mileage rollbacks, etc.
+Customers can scan the barcode to register for an insurance claim or look up vehicle information like maintenance records, mileage rollbacks, etc.

 ### Inventory Management

 Inventory management is a highly stressful and arduous process where both efficiency and accuracy are crucial.
-The library is capable of accurate recognition of multiple barcodes at the same time and does it directly within a browser that runs on most mobile devices.
-This can boost efficiency and save money.
+Customers can use the library to scan multiple items at the same time which greatly boosts efficiency.

+## See Also

+### User Guide

+For a fast start, read the [User Guide](user-guide/).

+### API Reference

+For a overview of the APIs, see the [API Reference](api-reference/).

+### Release Notes

+For a peek of the library history, check the [Release Notes](release-notes/).

+### Acquire Licenses

+Interested to acquire a license?
+Visit our <a href="https://www.dynamsoft.com/store/dynamsoft-barcode-reader/#JavaScript" target="_blank">Online Store</a>.